gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 building a static site template with React-based architecture and hot module reloading is just plain fun.
 Gatsby’s CLI gets you going so quickly.
 It really is a joy to use.
 Judging from all the
-[twitter comments](https://twitter.com/gatsbyjs) saying the same thing, I think that’s a common consensus.
+[Twitter comments](https://twitter.com/gatsbyjs) saying the same thing, I think that’s a common consensus.

 Okay, now back to some static hurdles.